The

 you'll have to admit to yourself that you're simply intransigent to reality.

-Robert L. D. Cooper is the curator of the Grand Lodge of Scotland's library and
+Robert L. D. Cooper, a trained historian, is the curator of the Grand Lodge of Scotland's library and

 museum where much original material written about by other authors is held.
 What